 I don’t mean large in physical size but in kilobyte/megabyte size.

-The trend in web design is to use really big images all over the place so we need to pick these carefully and compress them so they don’t take an age to download.
+The trend in web design is to use huge images all over the place so we need to pick these carefully and compress them so they don’t take forever to download

 Use some image editing software to reduce the file size of your image.
 I use Paint.Net which is free but there are lots of other choices including Canva which is web based and does a really good job.
 The worst thing you can do is upload an image directly from your camera as it will be HUGE!